riclapi/Bullet-Last/README.md

 ## Character NFTs

 To participate in Bullet Last, players need to own unique NFT characters.
-Blender was used to create an impressive collection of **10,000 diverse NFT characters**, each with its own distinctive features and attributes.
+The collection is with the ERC 1155 standard.

 Discover the invaluable keys to the Bullet Last universe through our exclusive NFT Marketplace.
 In the initial web version, a limited collection of 10,000 characters will be meticulously categorized into five distinct tiers, each with its unique set of cosmetics that adds depth and style to your in-game assets.